luisDVA/luisdva.github.io/_posts/2024-09-17-filenames-to-vars.md

   group_keys()
 {% endhighlight %}

-After minor changes like replacing spaces, the vector of filenames can be done with rowwise glueing of the values in the grouping variables.
+After minor changes like replacing spaces, the vector of filenames can be built with rowwise glueing of the values in the grouping variables.

 {% highlight r %}